ServiceWeaver/weaver/website/docs.md

 `Adder` defines the component's interface, and `adder` defines the component's implementation.
 The two are linked with the embedded `weaver.Implements[Adder]` field.
-You can call the `weaver.Get[Adder]` function to get a client to the `Adder` component.
+You can call `weaver.Ref[Adder].Get()` to get a client to the `Adder` component.
 The returned client implements the component's interface, so you can invoke the component's methods as you would any regular Go method.
 When you invoke a component's method, the method call is performed by one of the possibly many component replicas.

 Components are generally long-lived, but the Service Weaver runtime may scale up or scale down the number of replicas of a component over time based on load.